svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 Each time `BIND_TO_KEY_REST` is called the environment is modified with the recently evaluated value.
-Once all bindings have been dealt with, the let body is set up to be evaluated withing the newly formed local environment.
+Once all bindings have been dealt with, the let body is set up to be evaluated within the newly formed local environment.